List of Billboard number-one country songs of 2023

 Morgan Wallen's "Last Night" spent 25 weeks at number one on the Hot Country Songs chart and also topped the all-genre Hot 100, the first song by a solo male country singer to do so since 1981.

 Hot Country Songs and Country Airplay are charts that rank the top-performing country songs in the United States, published by Billboard magazine.
 Hot Country Songs ranks songs based on digital downloads, streaming, and airplay from stations of all formats, a methodology introduced in 2012.
 Country Airplay, which was first published in 2012, is based solely on country radio airplay, a methodology that had previously been used from 1990 to 2012 for Hot Country Songs.
+In 2023, 6 different songs topped the Hot Country Songs chart and 20 different songs topped Country Airplay in 52 issues of the magazine.

 In the issue dated January 7, 2023, "You Proof" by Morgan Wallen was at number one on Country Airplay, the song's tenth week in the top spot, extending a record set the previous week for the longest-running number-one single based strictly off country radio rotation.
 Zach Bryan's "Something in the Orange" was the year's first number one on Hot Country Songs; topping the chart in its 36th week on the listing, it gave the singer his first number-one country single.
 A week later, Jelly Roll achieved the same feat when he topped the Country Airplay chart with "Son of a Sinner", and Nate Smith did the same in February with "Whiskey on You".
 Later in February, Katelyn Brown achieved her first number one as a featured artist on her husband Kane Brown's "Thank God".
 The track was the second duet by a married couple to top a chart based on country radio airplay, following Tim McGraw and Faith Hill's "It's Your Love" in 1997.
 In August, Oliver Anthony entered the Hot Country Songs listing at number one with "Rich Men North of Richmond" (credited to "Oliver Anthony Music"), his first song to enter any of Billboards charts.
 In September, Kacey Musgraves scored her first number one country single as a featured artist on Bryan's "I Remember Everything", which topped Hot Country Songs.